Jgray353/Election_Analysis/README.md

 - The winner of the election was:
     - Diana DeGette, who received 73.8% of the vote and 272892 votes.

-##Challenge Overview
+## Challenge Overview
-With the votes counted and a winner determined, the challenge task was to go a step further and get voter turnout for each county, perentage of votes from each county out of the total count, and the county with the highest voter turnout.
+With the votes counted and a winner determined, the challenge task was to go a step further and complete the following tasks.
+1. Get voter turnout for each county.
+2. Getperentage of votes from each county out of the total count
+3. Get the county with the highest voter turnout.

+## Sumnmary of county results
 - The 369711 votes cast in the election are from 3 counties.
    - The counties were:
     - Jefferson